CumulusNetworks/docs/content/cumulus-linux-57/System-Configuration/Authentication-Authorization-and-Accounting/RADIUS-AAA.md

 ## Verify RADIUS Client Configuration

-To verify the RADIUS client configuration, log in as a non-privileged user and run an `nv set interface` command.
+To verify the RADIUS client configuration, log in as a non-privileged user and run the `nv set interface` command.

 In this example, the `ops` user is not a privileged RADIUS user so the `ops` user cannot add an interface.